duckdb/duckdb-web/_posts/2022-09-30-postgres-scanner.md

 ## Introduction
 PostgreSQL is the world's most advanced open source database ([self-proclaimed](https://www.postgresql.org)).
 From its [interesting beginnings as an academic DBMS](https://dsf.berkeley.edu/papers/ERL-M90-34.pdf), it has evolved over the past 30 years into a fundamental workhorse of our digital environment.

-PostgreSQL is designed for traditional [transactional use cases, "OLTP"](https://en.wikipedia.org/wiki/Online_transaction_processing), where rows in tables are created, updated and removed concurrently, and it excels at them.
+PostgreSQL is designed for traditional [transactional use cases, "OLTP"](https://en.wikipedia.org/wiki/Online_transaction_processing), where rows in tables are created, updated and removed concurrently, and it excels at this.
 But this design decision makes PostgreSQL far less suitable for [analytical use cases, "OLAP"](https://en.wikipedia.org/wiki/Online_analytical_processing), where large chunks of tables are read to create summaries of the stored data.
 Yet there are many use cases where both transactional and analytical use cases are important, for example when trying to gain the latest business intelligence insights into transactional data.

 There have been [some attempts to build database management systems that do well on both workloads, "HTAP"](https://en.wikipedia.org/wiki/Hybrid_transactional/analytical_processing), but in general many design decisions between OLTP and OLAP systems are hard trade-offs, making this endeavour difficult.
 Accepting that [one size does not fit all after all](http://cs.brown.edu/~ugur/fits_all.pdf), systems are often separated, with the transactional application data living in a purpose-built system like PostgreSQL, and a copy of the data being stored in an entirely different DBMS.
 Using a purpose-built analytical system speeds up analytical queries by several orders of magnitude.